Grilled Pork Kabobs with Apples

 Servings: 6 (this recipe is easy to double, too)

-And apples and pork are a natural match.
+Just in time for apple season, you’ll want to try grilled pork kabobs soon!
+Apple and pork are a natural match.
 I often make sautéed pork tenderloin with apples and onions.
 So what makes these kabobs unique?
 Two things: grilled apples and an outstanding apricot glaze.

-Just in time for apple season, you’ll want to try grilled pork kabobs soon!
-They’re easy enough to prepare for a weeknight dinner and fancy enough to serve to company.
+Impressive enough to serve to guests.
+Grilled pork kebobs with apples are easy enough to prepare for a weeknight dinner and fancy enough to serve to company.
 Serve the kabobs with grilled rosemary potatoes and a kale salad with apples and golden raisins.
-So good!
+A simple German cucumber salad is a good fit, too.

 What You’ll Need